-Other signs could include drug-seeking behavior, changes in sleep habits, mood swings, loss of interest, isolation & detachment, neglecting responsibilities, impaired judgment, and/or legal & financial problems.
+Other signs could include drug-seeking behavior, changes in sleep habits, mood swings, loss of interest, isolation & detachment, neglecting responsibilities, impaired judgment, or legal & financial problems.

 Drug-seeking behavior could be the first clue that someone is abusing substances.
-Drug-seeking behaviors usually start with spending a lot of time thinking about the drug.
-How to get more, where to get it, when you’ll be able to take it next.
+Drug-seeking behaviors usually start with spending a lot of time thinking about the drug, how to get more, where to get it, and when you’ll be able to take it next.

-Even going as far as using multiple doctors, and/or pharmacies to obtain prescriptions.
-Drug-seeking behavior can also look like opening medicine cabinets at a family member’s home, or the glove box of a friend’s car.
-Seeking out any way to get the high being craved.
+Some people even go as far as using multiple doctors or pharmacies to obtain prescriptions.
+Drug-seeking behavior can also look like opening medicine cabinets at a family member’s home or the glove box of a friend’s car, seeking out any way to get the high being craved.

 Changes in Sleeping Patterns

 Changes in sleep patterns are a sign of drug abuse, too.
-It is common for people using stimulants such as amphetamines, and cocaine can have a hard time sleeping.
+It is common for people using stimulants such as amphetamines and cocaine to have difficulty sleeping.
 Since stimulants are a class of drugs that speed up messages traveling between the brain and body, they can make a person feel more awake, alert, and energetic.
 Because stimulants can also have adverse effects on the body, like anxiety, panic, headaches, stomach cramps, and paranoia, people often stay up for days at a time.

 On the other hand, people using depressants like alcohol, heroin, morphine, and oxycodone could fall asleep without even realizing it.
-Nodding off, or passing out, is common.
+As a result, nodding off, or passing out, is common.
 Sleeping for inordinate amounts of time can also be a side effect of depressants.

 Changes in Mood

 Mood swings are another adverse side effect and warning sign of drug abuse.
-When abusing drugs, one side effect seems to lead right into another until someone’s life completely falls apart.
+When abusing drugs, one side effect seems to lead to another until someone’s life completely falls apart.
 Mood swings are when someone has a sudden or intense change of emotional state.

 Loss of Interest

 Drugs interfere with the way neurons send, receive, and process signals via neurotransmitters.
-When the brain’s “reward circuit” gets over-activated by drug use, the euphoria of the high hits.
+The euphoria of the high hits when the brain’s “reward circuit” gets over-activated by drug use.
 After repeated exposure, the circuit adapts to the presence of the drug and makes it hard to feel pleasure from anything besides the drug.

 Isolation and Detachment

 Isolation & detachment commonly go along with loss of interest.
-The same neurotransmitters that get overwhelmed to cause loss of interest, also cause detachment.
-Over time, a person who shows signs of drug abuse will detach from those they used to be close to and isolate themselves.
-Keeping their circle small, helps keep their addiction large.
-The more people that care for them, the more chance they will have to face what their life has become.
+The same neurotransmitters that get overwhelmed to cause loss of interest also cause detachment.
+Over time, someone who shows signs of drug abuse will detach from those they used to be close to and isolate themselves.
+Keeping their circle small helps keep their addiction large.
+The more people care for them, the more chance they will have to face what their life has become.

 Neglecting responsibilities seems to follow isolation & detachment.
-Sometimes drug abuse can even lead to detaching so much, that children and pets could be completely put on the back burner.
+Sometimes drug abuse can even lead to detaching so much that children and pets could be completely put on the back burner.
 When isolated, it can be difficult to get up and go to work regularly.
-Detaching can make someone not care about the tasks they are responsible for at their job.
-Which can all lead to loss of income and all of the things that come along with that.
+Detaching can make someone not care about the tasks they are responsible for at their job, which can lead to loss of income and all of the things that come along with that.

-Impaired judgment can be brought on by the drug abuse, or by its side effects.
-Someone who does not have a healthy mind/body usually has a hard time making healthy choices.
+Drug abuse or its side effects can lead to impaired judgment.
+Someone who does not have a healthy mind or body usually has difficulty making healthy choices.
 Impaired judgment can be driving under the influence, holding a baby when the person is high, or even cooking dinner drunk and leaving the stove on when they are done.
 So many small decisions can lead to huge consequences.

 Legal and Financial Problems

-Legal and financial problems are also risk factors when it comes to drug abuse.
-Spending money on drugs before bills, or obligated expenses can cause bankruptcy, loss of living space, repossession of vehicles, and/or pawned possessions.
+Legal and financial problems are also risk factors for drug abuse.
+For example, spending money on drugs before bills or obligated expenses can cause bankruptcy, loss of living space, repossession of vehicles, or pawned possessions.